Teach, research, and work on the go with technologies at UNC Charlotte.

 UNC Charlotte G Suite is web-based and accessible via the internet.
 It offers online word processing, spreadsheets, presentations, storage, and more.

+No need to miss your phone messages.
+Hear voicemails and set up call forwarding.
 You can access your UNC Charlotte voicemail and forward your phone to a different number, all while off-campus.

-Can your work be completed off-campus?
+Can my work be performed remotely?